GreenGaston/Post-Processing-URP/README.md

 This repository contains post processing effects implemented in the Universal Rendering Pipeline in unity

-All of the post processing effects were made by Acerola in the following repository:https://github.com/GarrettGunnell/Post-Processing you should visit this link for a overview of all the effects, his disclaimer applies to this repository too.
+All of the post processing effects were made by Acerola in the following repository:https://github.com/GarrettGunnell/Post-Processing you should visit this link for a overview of all the effects, his disclaimer applies to this repository too. he bassicaly deserves all credit i only adapted his code to work in urp

 I used this guide:https://www.febucci.com/2022/05/custom-post-processing-in-urp/ to implement the effects in urp